zhouzhongyuan/blog/contents/articles/react-internals-part-three-basic-updating/index.md

 }
 ```

-There is an important thing happening here, a new component is not getting created. `prevComponent` is the component that got created during the first render, and now it's going to take a new element and update itself with it.
+Notice a new component is not getting created. `prevComponent` is the component that got created during the first render, and now it's going to take a new element and update itself with it.
+Components get created once at mount, and live on until unmount (which, does make sense...)

 ```javascript
 FeactDOMComponent = {